Srijita-31/DigitalNurture4.0-JavaFSE-6376692/Week 1/README.md

-# Week 1 – Java Design Patterns & Data Structures
+# Week 1 – Java Design Patterns and Principles & Data Structures and Algorithms

 This folder contains all mandatory hands-on exercises completed during **Week 1** of the Digital Nurture 4.0 Java FSE program.